English at Holmwood School and Nursery

 We want our children to experience the same success and love of reading that they enjoy at school, at home, too.

-With this in mind, we have invested in a range of brand new books that are completely matched to the sounds that the children already know.
-We call these books our fully decodable reading books, and children will bring one home each day in a plastic bag that has been provided especially for this purpose.
+With this in mind, we have invested in a range of books that are completely matched to the sounds that the children already know.
+We call these books our fully decodable reading books, and children will bring one home each day in a plastic wallet that has been provided especially for this purpose.

 Children will be encouraged to read, and re read this book.
 We would expect children to read this book at least 3 times, each time becoming more confident and fluent so they no longer need to Fred Talk each word.
 When children are confident with reading the words, they can be encouraged to add expression, like a story teller.
 Finally, parents can chat about the book together with their child.